TDStrasser/KookaBlockly-Reference/docs/source/display.rst

 The x direction is the width of the display having a range specified as 0 to 127 pixels and the y direction is the height of the display having a range specified as 0 to 63 pixels.

-The (x,y) location (0,0) is at the top left-hand corner of the display.
+As shown in :numref:`discoords`, the (x,y) location (0,0) is at the top left-hand corner of the display.
 The bottom right of the display has a location reference (x,y) of (127,63).

+.. _discoords:
 .. figure:: images/display-coordinates.png
    :width: 300
    :align: center